fikepaci/alx-system_engineering-devops/0x16-api_advanced/README.md

 # API advanced

-## practice querying API's in this advanced project with the Reddit API.
+## practice querying API's in this advanced project, working with the Reddit API.